-Catfish are an aggressive species and even smaller members of the family are capable of putting up a rod bending, reel screaming fight.
+Catfish species are aggressive and even smaller members of the family are capable of putting up a rod bending, reel screaming fight.

 You will want to make sure any reel you select is built to handle the pressure a fish like this can exert by looking for a heavy-duty body, metal gears and even a stout handle.

 Generally, graphite or composite reels will wear out far quicker than those made of aluminum.

 There are two rules concerning catfish and line:

 1. You need heavy duty line, probably braided to catch catfish.

 Look for a reel designed to handle large amounts of either monofilament and braided as well as heavy tests – 20 lb. or more.

 Although smaller reels may be capable of handling heavy test and landing large cats, you will find that one or two break offs will leave you shorthanded, and force either a reel change or re-spooling.